Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/optimization/directsearch.rst

 :doxy:`AbstractSingleObjectiveOptimizer`,
 :doxy:`AbstractMultiObjectiveOptimizer`,
 :doxy:`AbstractObjectiveFunction` and
-:doxy:`AbstractMultiObjectiveFunction`.
+the documentation in the file :doxy:`AbstractObjectiveFunction.h`.
 In addition, Shark offers an implementation of the factory pattern that can be populated both at compile- and at runtime.
 To this end, developers can rely on the following convenience macros to make optimizers and objective